 1.On the Project tab, in the Project group, click Compile.

-3.Select build tags, and other options that you want to use for this compilation.
+3.If necessary, select build tags and other options that you want to apply to this compilation.

-Note: You can also access the compilation dialog box by pressing F9.
+Remark: You can also access the Compile Project dialog by pressing F9.

-You can skip the Compilation Options dialog box and apply the previously used options including the build tags that were selected for this output help format.
-To do so:
+You can skip the Compile Project dialog and apply the previously used options including the build tags that were selected for this output help format:

-1.On the Project tab, in the Project group, click the arrow in the bottom of the Compile button.
+1.On the Project tab, in the Project group, click the lower half of the Compile button.

-•An HTML Help system is stored in a single .CHM file and, in most cases, it is the only file that you need in order to distribute the entire help system to other people or along with your application.
+•An HTML Help system is stored within a single .CHM file which is the only file that you need to distribute with your application.